Anadol: Anadol STC-16 (1973–1975)

 The STC-16 used a shortened and modified Anadol chassis and suspension system, while using a 1600 cc Ford Mexico engine.
-The transmission system, on the other hand, was the one that was used by some high performance Cortina and Capri models in Britain.
+The transmission system, on the other hand, was the one that was used by some high performance Cortina and Capri models in the United Kingdom.
 The STC-16 had all the typical dashboard gauges and indicators which the British and Italian sports cars of that period had.
 Apart from the speed and rpm indicators, a resettable cruise distance indicator (something new for that period) as well as a Lucas ampermeter and Smiths oil, fuel and engine temperature indicators were installed on the dashboard.

 Following an initial development period of 11 months, the first three prototypes of the STC-16 became ready for road tests, which took place at the Cengiz Topel Naval Air Station along the D.100 highway (back then known as the E-5 highway), in the town of Köseköy within Kocaeli Province.
 The first crash tests of the STC-16 were also performed in this period.
 Afterwards, the STC-16 was taken to England by Nihat Atasagun, Otosan's Production Manager, who tested the car at the MIRA circuit.
 The car received great attention at the streets and highways of England, where most people thought it was the prototype of a new British sports car.
 Several traffic police officers stopped the car in England, which had a special testing licence plate, "320-E", interested in finding out more information about the new model.
 The STC-16 was tested by British drivers at the circuit, and modifications were made according to their suggestions, following which the car's performance and safety characteristics were improved.
 Finally, at the beginning of April 1973, the first STC-16 rolled out of the Otosan factory in Istanbul and went into the showroom.